IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_SLOT_INIT

 Fires when a new slot entity is initialized.
 Specifically, this is either:
-- in the MC_POST_NEW_ROOM callback (firing every time a room is entered, even if the entity was previously there on a previous room entry)
+- in the `MC_POST_NEW_ROOM` callback (firing every time a room is entered, even if the entity was previously there on a previous room entry)
-- in the MC_POST_UPDATE callback (if the entity appeared midway through the room, like when a Wheel of Fortune card is used)
+- in the `MC_POST_UPDATE` callback (if the entity appeared mid-way through the room, like when a Wheel of Fortune card is used)

 When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `SlotVariant` provided.